mtr6093/Project4_frontend/README.md

 ## Known Issues
 - The equipment details page does not respond well to a webpage refresh; and occasionally causes the application to crash.
     * To recover navigate with the back button to the equipment list page, refresh the page, then re-select the piece of equipment you want to view.
+- The entry fields for adding equipment and updating hours do not clear after the submit button is pressed.
+This is an entirely cosmetic issue and does not affect data entry.

 ## Future Enhancements
 The items below are in scope for future enhancements along with fixing any known issues.
+Other requests for enhancements will be evaluated and added to the list below if approved.

 - Create a way for users to login
 - Make it so a user only sees their entered equipment (filter by userID)